ugol/gaming-awards/README.md

 select * from GAMES;
 ```

+## Let's stream!

-Now exit from mysql and connect to KSQL CLI:
+Now you can exit from mysql command line and connect to the ksqlDB CLI:

 ```
 docker exec -it gaming-ksql-cli ksql http://ksql-server:8088